ciseng/Web-Development-Resources/README.md

 ## Learning React
 - [React - Getting Started](https://daveceddia.com/react-getting-started-tutorial): React getting started tutorial
 - [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html): Build a tic-tac-toe game
+- [3 Mistakes Junior Developers Make With React Function Component State](https://medium.com/better-programming/3-mistakes-junior-developers-make-with-react-function-component-state-8a744ab99a0d): Do not modify state directly, set state that relies on the previous state without using a function, forget that the setter method from useState is asynchronous

 ## Online development
 - [Code Sandbox](https://codesandbox.io/): Online IDE for Rapid Web Development.